JonathanLieberman/Laplace/README.md

 Julia's `DifferentialEquations` suite makes modelling finite elements very easy.
 This code helps visualize what happens to the temperature within an object as time passes.

+The option of `wrp` in the script gives the option for the temperature dispersion to wrap along the x-axis.
+This prevents heat from leaving the system if the element's edges are touching (i.e. a thin ring)

 This code was produced using open source software for educational purpose.
 Feel free to use and adapt this code as needed or submit changes.